asmillie/task-manager-backend/README.md

 ## Requirements

 Requires Node.js and a MongoDB database to connect to.
-SendGrid API is used for sending emails and requires an api key.
-To sign up for a free SendGrid account and get an Api key go [here](https://sendgrid.com/).
+SendGrid API is used for sending emails and requires an API key.
+To sign up for a free SendGrid account and get an API key go [here](https://sendgrid.com/).

 ## Installation